Walther Kossel

 Walther Ludwig Julius Kossel (/de/; 4 January 1888 – 22 May 1956) was a German theoretical physicist known for his theory of the chemical bond (ionic bond/octet rule), the Sommerfeld–Kossel displacement law of atomic spectra, and the Kossel–Stranski model for crystal growth.

 Education and research

 Walther Ludwig Julius Kossel was born on 4 January 1888 in Berlin, Germany, the son of biochemist and Nobel laureate Albrecht Kossel.
-In 1910, he became an assistant to Philipp Lenard at the University of Heidelberg.
-The following year, he received his Ph.D., and remained at Heidelberg until 1913.
+In 1910, he became an assistant to Philipp Lenard at Heidelberg University.
+The following year, he received his Ph.D., and remained at Heidelberg University until 1913.